bobdeei/MemoryGame/README.md

 ## Note

-One significant bug right now is if a card is sequentially clicked twice, it will become a match with itself.
-It is a logical bug due to my first approach and attempt on this project.
-However, I have not fixed it earlier in the process.
-The project is not big that it bothers me to think about this.

-If you have any idea on this.
-Please give me some suggestion.

-Otherwise, all basic functionalities of the game work well.
+May 19th 2018
+    Bug: Self-matching if clicked twice on the same card.

+May 20th 2018

+    The self-matching bug is just fixed.
+Clicking the same card twice now won't increment the move counter as well as cause self-matching behavior.

+    One fun thing I just add is the sound effect for fliped, matched, or unmatched cards.
+There is a congratulation sound if all cards are successfully matched.
+This is interesting beacuse the sound tend to go with the matched animation.
+You'll see this if you win the game.
+I'll try to better sync the animation and the sound effect so they look like they go together.

+    The next issue to solve would be responsiveness.

-If you find any issue, please do whatever you can to let me know.
-I'm new and still getting used to with Git and Github.
+If you find any further issue, please do whatever you can to let me know.
+I'm new to programming and still getting used to with Git and Github.

 Thank you!